Starting a blog is still one of the best online businesses you can create today.

 In internet-speak, software used to create and manage content is called CMS (content management systems).
 There are hundreds of free and commercial CMS programs.
 The problem is, which one should you choose?

-From over my 25 years of web development experience, I recommend using WordPress.
+With over 25 years of web development experience, I recommend using WordPress.
 According to Built With, WordPress is 93% of all blogs out there.
 So it’s obvious WordPress is the best choice.

 Bluehost is recommended by the creators of WordPress.